-The mechanical device that controls the flow and pressure within a system or process is called Valves and there are many types of valves such as gate valve, globe valve, ball valve, etc. They are essential components of a piping system that conveys liquids, gases, and vapors, etc.
+The mechanical device that controls the flow and pressure within a system or process is called Valves and there are many types of valves such as gate valves, globe valves, ball valves, etc. They are essential components of a piping system that conveys liquids, gases, and vapours, etc.

 There are many different types of valves and each type has a number of models, each with different features and functional capabilities such as gate, globe, plug, ball, butterfly, check, diaphragm, pinch, control valves, etc.

-There are following functions of valves as given below;
+There are the following functions of valves as given below;

 Types of Valves: